Montclair–Boonton Line: Hurricane Sandy

-The Montclair-Boonton Line received serious damage from Hurricane Sandy on October 29–30, 2012, due to fallen trees blocking the tracks and bringing down catenary and signal wires.
+The Montclair–Boonton Line experienced serious damage from Hurricane Sandy on October 29–30, 2012, due to fallen trees blocking the tracks and bringing down catenary and signal wires.
 The line was completely shut down until November 14, when limited electric Midtown Direct and Hackettstown-Hoboken diesel service was restored.

 Service extensions

 Lackawanna Cut-Off

-According to the 2020 Transit: Possibilities For The Future report produced by New Jersey Transit in October 2000, the Montclair-Boonton Line is a candidate for further rail expansion beyond the Montclair Connection.
-The Lackawanna Cut-Off, a project from Lake Hopatcong to Scranton, Pennsylvania, is to start off as the Andover Branch off Montclair-Boonton Line trains.
-The Lackawanna Cut-Off was the former Delaware, Lackawanna and Western relocated mainline, which saw passenger service from 1911 to 1970.
+According to the 2020 Transit: Possibilities For The Future report produced by New Jersey Transit in October 2000, the Montclair–Boonton Line is a candidate for further rail expansion beyond the Montclair Connection.
+The Lackawanna Cut-Off, a project from Lake Hopatcong to Scranton, Pennsylvania, is to start off as the Andover Branch off Montclair–Boonton Line trains.
+The Lackawanna Cut-Off was the former Delaware, Lackawanna and Western Railroad's relocated mainline, which had passenger service from 1911 to 1970.
 As part of the Minimal Operable Segment (MOS), only a 7.3 mi stretch to Andover, New Jersey is to be active.
 Passenger trains will use an upgraded alignment from the Montclair-Boonton/Morristown mainline at Port Morris Junction with several Montclair-Boonton trains taking the junction to Andover.